msalemor/sk-dev-training/README.md

 - In Azure create OpenAI endpoints for:
   - GPT 3.5 or 4
   - ADA Embeddings
-  - Copy the deployment name, endpoint and API key information
+  - Copy the deployment name, endpoint, and API key information
 - Clone this repo
 - Navigate to the notebooks folder within this repo
 - Make sure the VS Code is installed as well as the VS Code Polyglot extension and either .NET 6 or 7